-Whether it is a small or large wetland delineation project, a delineator should prepare by doing research of the project area.
-This involves using mapping products such as aerial photographs and soils maps to identify potential aquatic resources.
-Some key resources available:
+Whether it is a small or large wetland delineation project, a delineator should prepare by researching the project area.
+This involves using mapping products such as aerial photographs and soil maps to identify potential aquatic resources.
+Some essential resources available:

-If you are working on a smaller project, simply having a map is all you need.
-But if you are working on a larger project you may be on a team, so it’s best to determine in advance who will cover what areas.
+If you are working on a smaller project, merely having a map is all you need.
+But if you are working on a larger project, you may be on a team, so it’s best to determine in advance who will cover what areas.

 I always try to import project limits in the Global Positioning System (GPS) unit so I always know where I am on the site in respect to the proposed project.
 I don’t want to delineate too much or too little.

 So, you’re ready to head out on a wetland delineation.
 But before you go, do you have the essential field gear?
 Here’s a check-list of the essential wetland delineation field gear recommended to help do your job, or make it easier:

 Additional field gear to pack and prepare for your wetland delineation include:

 Now that you’re prepared with the recommended essential wetland delineation gear and a plan, you’re ready to venture to the project site and begin the wetland delineation.